lampepfl/progfun-wiki/ScalaTutorial.md

 title: Scala Tutorial
 ---

-This page gives a very brief tutorial on the Scala porgramming language.
+This page gives a very brief tutorial on the Scala programming language.

 ## Classes, traits, objects and packages